-The RPM package of the Module can be installed by standard tools recommended for the installation of RPM packages on a SUSE Linux system (for example, rpm, yast and yast online update).
+The RPM package of the Module can be installed by standard tools recommended for the installation of RPM packages on a Red Hat Enterprise Linux system (for example, yum, rpm, and the RHN remote management tool).

-For proper operation of the in-Module integrity verification, the prelink has to be disabled.
+For proper operation of the in-module integrity verification, the prelink has to be disabled.
 This can be done by setting PRELINKING=no in the /etc/sysconfig/prelink configuration file.
 If the libraries were already prelinked, the prelink should be undone on all the system files using the 'prelink -u -a' command.